shantanurathore/shantanurathore/README.md

 My name is Shantanu Rathore.
 I also go by Shan.
 I am a Data Analyst by profession.
 I started my journey in Software Engineering.
 Pursued an MBA hoping to get into consulting but on my journey I doscovered the field of Data Analytics/Business Intelligence and how impactful it is.
 I am not limited to just analyzing data.
 I also find Data Engineering fascinating and equally powerful.
 I eventually want to transition into Data Science.

-🔭 I’m currently working on implementing [DBT](www.getdbt.com) on my local machine and the cloud.
+🔭 I’m currently working on implementing [DBT](www.getdbt.com) on my local machine and the cloud.<br>
-🔭 Deep Diving into Linear Regression and its applications
+🔭 Deep Diving into Linear Regression and its applications<br>

 🌱 I am learning how to implement Machine Learning Projects on the cloud<br>
 🌱 Building programs which can leverage LLMs to analyze and categorize text data<br>